Trethtzer/SpringBootExercise/README.md

 4. PUT: Put operation to update an account.
 5. DELETE: Delete operation to delete an account.
 6. POST 2: Post operation to make a transfer.

+To import it, just File -> import in postman, and select the apiexercise.postman_collection file included in the project.